Chapter One: Rules

-Sebastian takes the card examining, there's a picture of himself with shabby hair which embarrasses him since he did have a haircut for two weeks, his full name; 'Sebastian Morgan Reed', his age; 'Ten', gender; 'Male'
+Sebastian takes the card examining, there's a picture of himself with shabby hair which embarrasses him since he didn't have a haircut for two weeks, his full name; 'Sebastian Morgan Reed', his age; 'Fifteen', gender; 'Male'

-"Remember to keep you on that all time.
+"Remember to keep that on you at all times.
 It is the rules after all," says his mom with a smile.

 "Yeah ma, no worries," smiles Sebastian running out the door to the bus stop where he spots the yellow bus coming to a halt right in front of him.

 Sebastian waits in the short line before entering the long yellow bus saying a short hi to the old man at the driver's seat before disappearing into the rows of other kids piling into the seats all talking and laughing and as usual it's loud, Sebastian finds his closet friend who stares into the sky through the window, his friend likes to stare into nothing and it sometimes confuses Sebastian to why but oh well nothing much can be done, his black hair is pushed to one side and touches just above his dark green eyes.
 He wears his usually black t-shirt and blue jeans combo, his black coat covers his legs as he rests his arms on top of it.
 He's called Damien or sometimes called; "Hey Da!" cheers Sebastian preparing to take a seat by taking off his backpack and slips into the hard seat.

 "Hey, Seb.
 Didn't see you walk in," says Damien tearing his gaze from the window.

 Sebastian grins carelessly; "You usually don't see much since you look the other way most the time."